Wednesday, January 21, 2026

 How to step out of the shop-spend-consume cycle

-This night help to get out of the Pay Day Circle of Life...
+This might help to get out of the Pay Day Circle of Life...

 Jan 21, 2020 Lucía González Schuett